 Dissemination - Content and presentation of data in HESA data releases

-As part of HESA’s Open Data Strategy we are working to publish as much of our data as possible as open data, using recognised open data licencing approaches to encourage the widest range of re-use.
+Following HESA’s Open Data Strategy we publish as much of our data as possible as open data, using recognised open data licencing approaches to encourage the widest range of re-use.
 However, the desire to publish as much as possible must be balanced against the risks to confidentiality of individuals for many of HESA’s data collections which are drawn from individualised personal data, including the Graduate Outcomes survey.
 We deploy tried and tested approaches to preserving confidentiality of individuals in our published data releases through use of statistical disclosure control and appropriate design of data tabulations and visualisations.

 Content and presentation of data within HESA published releases is designed to deliver a wide range of data and information to meet the most commonly expressed requirements of users.
 User requirements are captured through a number of different mechanisms including engagement with user associations, user surveys, user feedback channels via the HESA website and through identification of areas of policy and topical interest.